x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

 1. A chart that indicates when a mailbox exceeded their receiving limit (see Exchange Online limits), which means they can no longer receive mail until the limit is reset (that is 1 hour after the threshold is exceeded).

-   1. Mailboxes will not receive any mail at all if the overall receiving limit is exceeded.
+   1. Mailboxes won't receive any mail at all if the overall receiving limit is exceeded.

-   2. Mailboxes will not receive any mail from a specific sender, if the mailbox has received too many messages from the sender.
+   2. Mailboxes won't receive any mail from a specific sender, if the mailbox has received too many messages from the sender.

 2. A chart that indicates when a mailbox is at risk, which means they haven’t exceeded their limit but are receiving large volumes of messages regularly.